ajv-validator/ajv/index.md

 - `contentEncoding`: [RFC 2045](https://tools.ietf.org/html/rfc2045#section-6.1 ), e.g., "base64".
 - `contentMediaType`: [RFC 2046](https://tools.ietf.org/html/rfc2046), e.g., "image/png".

 __Please note__:  Ajv does not implement validation of the keywords `examples`, `contentEncoding` and `contentMediaType` but it reserves them.
-If you want to create a plugin that implements some of them, it should remove these kewords from the instance.
+If you want to create a plugin that implements some of them, it should remove these keywords from the instance.

 ## Formats